GabeScott/standard-works-vault/General Conference/1980 October - Purify Our Minds and Spirits.md

 The secret to cleansing our spirit of whatever the impurity is not very complicated.
 It begins with prayer every morning and ends with prayer every night.
 This is the most important step I know in the cleansing process.
 It may simply be a prayer for strength to turn from bad habits—remembering that all prayers are not answered the next day.
 With this step in place, I have seen hundreds of miracles take place.
 Without it, there is continued frustration, unhappiness, ineffectiveness, and despair.

-Secondly, an added refinement will come in the filtering process: An added measure of spiritual purity, if you please, can be found in a daily study of the scriptures—not long, perhaps, but every day.
-If I were an Aaronic Priesthood boy, I would start reading the scriptures tonight and never let a day pass without reading some in them.
+Secondly, an added refinement will come in the filtering process: An added measure of spiritual purity, if you please, can be found in a daily study of the scriptures—not long, perhaps, but *every day.* If I were an Aaronic Priesthood boy, I would start reading the scriptures tonight and never let a day pass without reading some in them.
 This was a commitment President Kimball made over seventy years ago when he was your age.

 Third, feed refreshment to your spirit that comes when you do something good for another that he or she doesn’t expect.
-Keep it simple, but do it—daily.
+Keep it simple, but *do* it—daily.
 It may only be a cheery hello, a short visit to a homebound, a phone call, or a note.
 Maybe even picking up your dirty socks will thrill an unsuspecting mother or wife.
-According to the scripture, a disciple of the Savior is first a servant to others (see Matt.
-20:27).
+According to the scripture, a disciple of the Savior is first a servant to others (see [[Matthew 20.27|Matt.
+20:27]]).

 And finally, pick up a commandment you are still struggling with and give it an honest chance to bless your life.

 This, then, is the secret to a happy and productive life and to the eternal rewards of a loving Father in Heaven:

-First, stop the flow of polluted thoughts.
+*First,* stop the flow of polluted thoughts.
 Be far more selective of the experiences we feed the great reservoir of our mind.

-Second, develop an effective filtering system that will remove the impurities and cleanse the spirit.
+*Second,* develop an effective filtering system that will remove the impurities and cleanse the spirit.

 And so, brethren, the cry goes out: Gird for the battle.
 Take off the apparel of the world and clothe yourselves in the armor of righteousness.
 Let the priesthood authority you now hold become a powerful influence for good in your homes, in your wards and quorums, in your communities, and in your countries.
-Power in the priesthood is a product of righteousness; it is not an unearned gift.
+Power in the priesthood is a *product* of righteousness; it is *not* an unearned gift.

 A short time ago in a temple meeting, President Romney closed his testimony with the prayer that he would forever be found faithful in defending his part of the battle line.
 In testifying tonight that the Savior is at the head of this priesthood army and of the work for which we are responsible, I, too, add my prayer that we will each be found faithful in the things with which we have been entrusted.
-For the Lord said, “O ye that embark in the service of God, see that ye serve him with all your heart, might, mind, and strength, that ye may stand blameless before God at the last day” (D&C 4:2).
+For the Lord said, “O ye that embark in the service of God, see that ye serve him with all your heart, might, mind, and strength, that ye may stand blameless before God at the last day” ([[D&C 4.2|D&C 4:2]]).

 My brethren, as your friend and brother, I plead with you to prepare as you have never prepared before, in the name of Jesus Christ, amen.